On the local consequence of modal Product logic: standard completeness and decidability: On the logics over valued frames: and

+This provides an alternative definition of relevant worlds (see Definition \ref{def:relevanWorlds}), which we can name $RW_v(\mod{T})$, exactly as the one for the classical case for witnessed formulas and instead using the world $v_{\Box \varphi}$ identified in Lemma \ref{lem:belowWorldValued} for the unwitnessed cases.
+Also the mapping $\eta$ (which is defined right after Definition \ref{def:relevanWorlds}) works as before, assigning sequences of formulas to the worlds of the model, while the new definition of the analogous of model $\eta_{\Upsilon}(\mod{T})$ now simply takes into account the valuedness of the accessibility relation.
+Namely, we define the model $\eta^v_{\Upsilon}(\mod{T}) = \langle \eta^v_\Upsilon(W), \eta^v_\Upsilon(R), \eta^v_\Upsilon(e) \rangle$ by

+For the sake of readability, we will remove the subindex $\Upsilon$ from the previous elements when it is clear from the context.
+Observe the map $\eta$ is the same as the one from the previous sections, so we will still use $\eta^{-1}$.

-The new definition of the extended model will be now much simpler.
-We do not need to modify the values of the formulas, and hence we do not need to use Definition \ref{def:generatedTrees} in the generation of the model, but only add a copy of the subtree generated by $v_{\Box \varphi}$ (for $\Box \varphi$ unwitnessed in $v$), and slightly modify the value of the accessibility from $v$ to the root of the new subtree.
-Observe that, as we pointed out in the introduction, this valued is crucially settled in the interval $(0,1)$.
-We will maintain the notation from Definition \ref{def:generatedTrees} in order to ensure the new worlds are named differently from the existing ones.
-Formaly:
+The new definition of the extended model (the valued version of Definition \ref{def:mod+}) will be now much simpler.
+It will not be necessary to modify the values of the formulas, but only to add a copy of the subtree generated by the previously identified world $v_{\Box \varphi}$ (for $\Box \varphi$ unwitnessed in $v$), and slightly modify the value of the accessibility from $v$ to the root of the new subtree.
+Observe that, as we pointed out in the introduction, this value is crucially settled in the open interval $(0,1)$.